 The strength of our collection, like that of York’s gender, sexuality and women’s studies programs in general, lies in the social sciences and the humanities rather than in the sciences or fine arts.
 Notably, we have an exceptional collection of material on female spirituality (a 20-page bibliography of 1995 holdings is available and the items listed have since been added to be means of a small grant from Shell Canada Limited).

-Most of our material is in English, but some is bilingual or in French.
+Most of our material is in various fields related to women, gender, sexuality and women’s studies, and feminism.
+The collection is mostly written in English, but some is bilingual or in French.
 We also have books in Greek, Italian, Spanish and German.

 When searching for books on topics related to Gender, Sexuality and Women’s Studies, check the Omni database - Nellie Library will be listed in the location.
 Alternatively, come into the library to view our holdings.

 Materials in our library come from many different sources:

 The original New Feminist/YWCA collection now recatalogued in the Library of Congress system.

 Book purchases made on an ongoing basis from publishers and local bookstores.